failmap/failmap/README.md

     # enter the directory of the downloaded software
     cd failmap/

-Use Direnv to manage environment (see Direnv section below).
-This manages the Python Virtualenv and `DEBUG` setting required for local development.
+Using Direnv & Tox to manage environment (see Direnv section below).
+This prepares the shell environment for local development.

     direnv allow

+Running Tox once creates a development Virtualenv in `.tox/default/` which is automatically used after creation due to Direnv setup.
+Running Tox without arguments by default also runs basic checks and tests to verify project code quality.

+    tox

+After completing succesfully the application is available to run:

+    failmap -h

 # Quickstart